charlottewright/Polyommatus_atlantica_MS/2_autosomes/README.md

-# Extensive fission events have resulted in 227 small autosomes of a similar size
+# Section 2: Extensive fission events have resulted in 227 small autosomes of a similar size